ZY1zhao/ZY1zhao.github.io/_pages/about.md

 News
 ======
 1. [2024.08] Our conference paper "Finding Defective Elements in Intelligent Reflecting Surface via Over-the-Air Measurements" has been accepted by 2024 IEEE Global Communications Conference (GLOBECOM).
+It is my first first-authored conference paper.
+Cheers!